bylexus/adventofcode2020/README.md

 Also, it was a real pain to check in all the 8 directions - so I implemented a neat abstraction for that - maybe that may become handy in future problems.

+### Day 12 - Rain Risk

+That one was simple algorithm-wise (just add up coordinates), but I had especially long to figure out all the direction turns (just a mind / head problem) for problem 2: rotating was just a matter of swap x/y, but my head could not rotate that at 06:00AM :-)

+So simple in the end, but took me too long with fiddling the correct +/-/swap structure.